 \section{Acknowledgements}

 IRMS analysis was performed by Anita Boas.
-We would like to thank Eric Steig, Christo Buizert, and Takuro Kobashi for fruitful discussions.
+We would like to thank Eric Steig, Christo Buizert, Takuro Kobashi, Bradley Markle and Spruce Schoenemann for fruitful discussions.
 We acknowledge funding through NSF Award ARC 0806387 and the Lundbek foundation.
-The NorthGRIP project is directed and organised by the Department of Geophysics at the Niels Bohr Institute for Astronomy, Physics and Geophysics, University of Copenhagen.
+The NorthGRIP project is directed and organized by the Department of Geophysics at the Niels Bohr Institute for Astronomy, Physics and Geophysics, University of Copenhagen.
 It was being supported by the National Science Foundations of Denmark, Belgium, France, Germany, Iceland, Japan, Sweden, Switzerland and the United States of America.
+We would like to thank three anonymous reviewers for looking into our work in detail and providing thoughtful comments and corrections.
 This work would not have been possible without the insight and innovative mind of Sigfus J. Johnsen.